thammer/WinterWonderWall/README.md

 ![](http://thammer.net/wp-content/uploads/2013/02/www-slider-512.jpg)

-WinterWonderWall is a live visual performance created by Kari Tonette Andreassen and [Thomas Hammer](http://www.thammer.net) for a Christmas concert with the [KorX](http://www.korx.net) in "Sondre Slagen Kirke" (Sondre Slagen Church, Tonsberg, Norway) December 2012.
+WinterWonderWall is a live visual performance created by Kari Tonette Andreassen and [Thomas Hammer](http://www.thammer.net) for a Christmas concert with the [KorX](http://www.korx.net) choir in "Sondre Slagen Kirke" (Sondre Slagen Church, Tonsberg, Norway) December 2012.

 The live visuals were projected on the end wall in the church, which is approximately 20 meters wide and 20 meters tall, a white stone wall with a [beautiful woven altarpiece](https://www.google.com/search?hl=en&q=søndre+slagen+kirke&um=1&tbm=isch).

 ## Credits ##